deeto15/MachineLearningProject/README.md

     4c. if you stop midway through a comments file, progress is not saved

 optimizations
+1. find a way to avoid tiingo api limits
-1. retrain dual head bert model to save inference
+2. retrain dual head bert model to save inference
-2. sam's kafka setup
+3. sam's kafka setup